 • With kanji (rice gruel) for a light and wholesome meal.

-This dish has deep roots in Kerala's agrarian history.
-Green gram, a humble pulse, was commonly grown in home gardens and fields.
-It is easy to cook, affordable, and packed with nutrition.
-Traditionally, **Cherupayar Thoran ** was a go-to dish on religious fasting days, especially in temples or during fasting rituals, as it's considered both Satvik and nourishing.
+This dish has deep roots in Kerala's farming history.
+Green gram, a native pulse, was commonly grown in home gardens and fields.
+As it is easy to cook, affordable, and packed with nutrition, it became a regular feature on the lunch table.
+Traditionally, Cherupayar Thoran was a go-to dish on religious fasting days.
+It was served in temples or at homes during fasting rituals, as it's considered to be both Satvik and nourishing food.

 Grandmothers often made it in earthen pots, using freshly grated coconut scraped just minutes before cooking.
 Its simplicity is its soul. **Cherupayar Thoran ** is not just a dish.
 It evokes the image of a quiet afternoon meal in a thatched home laid out on a banana leaf.

-Historically, cherupayar was an accessible and widely used pulse in Kerala's agrarian households.
-Farmers cultivated it easily during the **Karkidakam ** (monsoon season) when heavy rains depleted rice stocks.
-It was light on the stomach, affordable, and deeply nourishing, making it the ideal food during monsoons or for those recovering from illnesses.
+Historically, cherupayar was an accessible and widely used legume in Kerala households.
+Farmers cultivated it easily during the **Karkidakam ** (monsoon season) when heavy rains meant less rice in the granary.
+Green moong is light on the stomach, affordable, and nourishing, making it the ideal food during monsoons or for those recovering from illnesses.

 In many homes, Cherupayar Thoran was served alongside kanji (rice gruel) as a comforting meal.
-In temples, versions of this dish were offered during prasadam on festival days, especially when only non-onion and garlic dishes were allowed.
-It also features in Onam Sadya spreads, particularly in the central and southern districts of Kerala.
+In some temples, satvik versions of this dish were offered during prasadam on festival days, especially when only non-onion and garlic dishes were allowed.
+This thoran also features in Onam Sadya spreads, particularly in the central and southern districts of Kerala.

-Regional Differences Though the core ingredients of Cherupayar Thoran remain consistent across Kerala, subtle regional variations reflect the state's culinary diversity:
+Regional Differences Though the core ingredients of this thoran remain consistent across Kerala, subtle regional variations reflect the state's culinary diversity.

 Northern Kerala (Malabar region): Often omits garlic and cumin and instead uses a coarser coconut mix.
-Some households may add a touch of crushed black pepper and use red chilies in place of green ones.
+Some households may add crushed black pepper and use red chillies in place of green ones.

 Central Kerala: This region's version is closest to the standard recipe.
 Home cooks here use shallots, green chilies, garlic, and fresh coconut tempered in coconut oil.

-Southern Kerala: A spicier variant with an extra green chili or even a dash of red chili flakes.
+Southern Kerala: A spicier version is made with an extra green chilli or even a dash of red chili flakes.
 This region may also incorporate a touch of crushed ginger along with garlic for additional depth.

 Fasting-style: The dish is made without onion and garlic.
-The seasoning is light, often limited to mustard, curry leaves, coconut, and green chili, keeping it pure for ritualistic cooking.
+The seasoning is light, and often includes mustard, curry leaves, coconut, and green chilli.
+This is perfect to keep it pure for ritualistic cooking.

 (For more Thoran recipe ideas, use the search box on the sidebar or scroll down the home page)

 → Use Chuvannulli (Kerala small onions) for an authentic taste.
-Besides, they caramelize beautifully.
+Besides, they caramelise well.

 → Short on time?
 Use split moong dal (without skin).
 It cooks faster but has a slightly different texture.